Most businesses often face several challenges when it comes to manual SQL tuning. This is where automatic tuning methods come in handy for them.

 - Every table needs to be accessed effectively.

 Businesses should check predicates in SQL statements and the row numbers on the table.
 One should keep a watch for any kind of activity that looks suspicious.
 For instance, this kind of activity might be complete table scans on tables that have a huge number of rows that have predicates located in the where clause.
-Businesses should determine the reasons as to why indexes have not been deployed for selective predicates.
+Businesses should determine the reasons why indexes have not been deployed for selective predicates.

 The meaning of a complete table scan does not imply the inefficiency of the system.
 It is prudent for one to conduct a complete table scan on small tables or to engage in a full table scan for leveraging better join methods like, for instance, hash join for the rows that have been returned.